If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 Calculating selling fees and costs

 Selling a shared ownership property involves various fees and costs.
-You'll need to budget for the estate agent's marketing fees, legal fees for conveyancing, and possibly a mortgage broker's fee if you're buying another property.
-Remember, these costs reduce the profit you make from the sale.
-A detailed financial assessment is essential to understand the total costs involved.
+You’ll need to budget for the estate agent's marketing fees, legal fees for conveyancing, and possibly a mortgage broker's fee if you’re buying another property.

 Assessing affordability for potential buyers

-Potential buyers of your shared ownership property must undergo a detailed financial assessment.
+Buyers of your shared ownership property must undergo a detailed financial assessment.
 Housing associations assess affordability to ensure buyers can sustain the shared ownership scheme.
 This process includes reviewing the buyer's income, credit history, and other financial commitments.

 Negotiating with your housing provider

-When selling your shared ownership property, communication with your housing provider is key.
-You'll discuss issues like the market value of your share, selling terms, and any fees they charge.
+When selling your shared ownership property, communication with your housing provider is important.
+You’ll discuss issues like the market value of your share, selling terms, and any fees they charge.
 Negotiating these terms early in the process helps avoid surprises later.

 Eligibility and restrictions